okta/okta-signin-widget/README.md

 Recommended for most use cases.
 WEB applications should use the [showSignInAndRedirect](#showsigninandredirect) method.

 Renders the widget to the DOM to prompt the user to sign in.
 On success, the promise resolves.
 On error, the promise rejects.
 If a redirect, redirects to Okta or another identity provider (IdP).
-The responses and errors are the same as thos for [renderEl](#renderel).
+The responses and errors are the same as those for [renderEl](#renderel).

 The following properties are available when using the `showSignIn` method:
 * `el` *(optional) - CSS selector which identifies the container element that the widget attaches to.
 If omitted, defaults to the value passed in during the construction of the Widget.